microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 #### MAGs Generation

 For all processed metagenomes, it classifies contigs into bins.
 Next, the bins are refined using the functional Annotation file (GFF) from the Metagenome Annotation workflow and optional contig lineage information.
-The completeness of and the contamination present in the bins are evaluated bins are assigned a quality level (High Quality (HQ), Medium Quality (MQ), Low Quality (LQ)).
+The completeness of and the contamination present in the bins are evaluated and assigned a quality level (High Quality (HQ), Medium Quality (MQ), Low Quality (LQ)).

 ![MAGs Result Summary statistics (tab 1).](../_static/images/howto_guides/workflows/metaG/03102025_view_mags_results_1.png)